Greatest Literature banner

 What's missing

 The questions also arise from what's missing from the text.
 There's no mention of how the lad died, which surely would affect how people received the death.
-If the death was a suicide, as some readers have inferred, or if it was in battle as others have, how we understand the poem must be affected.
+Whether the death was a suicide, as some readers have inferred, or whether it was in battle as others have, must affect how we understand the poem.

 I can hear the protests continuing: this poem is about just what the title says it's about.
 "To an Athlete Dying Young" is just pointing how such a tragedy is marked, how an accomplished life goes on in people's memory when death comes early, regardless of the cause of death.